steaks/leo-query/README.md

 ## Bind your components

-Use the async hook when you need to handle loading states and errors.
-Use the normal Zustand hook when you don't.
+Use the async hook and suspense to handle loading states.

 ```tsx
 const DogCounter = () => {